 5 Positive Effects of Long-term Caregiving

-After decades of caregiving I’ve experienced some negative effects as noted in 5 Negative Effects of Long-term Caregiving.
+After decades of caregiving I’ve experienced some negative effects.
 However, I've also experienced positive effects that continue to give me pleasure and enhance my life.
 I saved the positive aspects of caregiving for the second article because, having recently written about the ill effects on our health caused by negative thinking, it seemed more authentic to me as a writer.
 Also, as a person, when possible I like to concentrate on the positive.
 Below are a few of the many things that I feel I have gained, and still am gaining, from long-term caregiving.

 Positive effects of long-term caregiving